hello-metropolis/quickstart/README.md

 git commit -am "Ran rails credentials:edit to regenerate encoded credentials yaml file." git push origin master
 ```

+> **Note** If you ever need to change the credentials, if they are mounted in the
+> Kubernetes pod you will need to rebuild the Kubernetes Secret too.
+>
+>
+> `terraform taint kubernetes_secret.metropolis_rails_master_key`
+>
+> Will do this command if you need to in the future.
+You will only need to do this
+> if you are trying to change this value after Kubernetes cluster is already provisioned.

 **Add a secure random password for SQL**